Herodot1/CollectiveCellMigration/README.md

 Version 3 - 21-10-2022
 Changes:
   - Changed the way how cell divisions are detected.
 It now uses a combination of segmentation via uNet, followed by peakfinding in the "cross correlation space" and subsequent classification.
-Changes results in both increased accuracy/robustness and faster analysis
+Changes result in both increased accuracy/robustness and faster analysis

 Version 2 - 29-08-2022
 Changes: